The long trek to the village of Jungutan, East Bali, the site of the Karangasem World Cultural Village Festival was well worth it.

 Indigineous groups showcasing traditional art performance.

 I made my way to the nearby Baduy display, where a young man immediately struck up a conversation with me.
 “We Baduy are from West Java.
-There are two kinds of Baduy, the Baduy Dalam who live in inner Baduy village and the Baduy Luar who live in the outer village,” he said.
-“Only people from the outer village were allowed to attend this festival because coming here from Java, we needed to use a wheel to get here, and for the Baduy Dalam it is forbidden to use anything with a wheel.
+There are two kinds of Baduy, the Baduy Dalam who live in the inner Baduy village and the Baduy Luar who live in the outer village,” he said.
+“Only people from the outer village were allowed to attend this festival because coming here from Java, we needed to use a wheel to get here, and for the Baduy Dalam, it is forbidden to use anything with a wheel.
 Life is very traditional for them, and their society is somewhat closed.
 They are not even counted in the census.
 They are very pure people, following their own coded writing system, religious order and traditional farming practices.
 Foreigners are not permitted to visit the inner village.
 But, for me, I can go in and out, because I am Baduy Luar.
 So, I have been able to bring all these things here to sell.”

 The Baduy’s table was covered with beautiful indigo cloth, natural weaving bags, and exquisite textiles.
 “Everything is handmade, including the traditional clothing I am wearing.
 We even spin the cotton ourselves.
 Please come and visit us next time you are in Jakarta,” he added.
 “Our village is only 167 kilometres from Jakarta, and you can stay in one of our homestays.
-We have a beautiful river which you cross using a long bamboo bridge.
+We have a beautiful river that you cross using a long bamboo bridge.
 We receive lots of guests and really love to share our culture.”

-The festival highlighted a deep respect for indigenous cultural values
+The festival highlighted a deep respect for indigenous cultural values.

 Archery performance from ancient Balinese tradition.

-A spirit of unity was indeed present and, over the next three days, we were treated to traditional dances from Kalimantan, Sumba, Sumbawa, Tenganan, Laos, Java, New Zealand, Australia, Taiwan and Japan.
+A spirit of unity was indeed present, and over the next three days, we were treated to traditional dances from Kalimantan, Sumba, Sumbawa, Tenganan, Laos, Java, New Zealand, Australia, Taiwan, and Japan.
 These performances were accompanied by traditional musical instruments unique to each tribe.
 On Saturday night, the Maoris gave a powerful performance of the haka to an audience of 1,000 people.
-A commanding performance by an Indonesian dance collective called “Mepantigan Katos”, also dazzled the crowd.
-The dancers appeared on stage wrapped in claras (dried banana leaves) wearing ornate body paint and were accompanied by a gamelan orchestra with choreographed performances involving arrows, spears and whips.
+A commanding performance by an Indonesian dance collective called “Mepantigan Katos” also dazzled the crowd.
+The dancers appeared on stage wrapped in claras (dried banana leaves), wearing ornate body paint, and were accompanied by a gamelan orchestra with choreographed performances involving arrows, spears and whips.
 The crowd were both mesmerised and delighted by it all.
 I don’t think anyone there had seen a performance quite like it.

 At the end of the festival, Mili summed it up perfectly, “Nadine and I felt a strong connection with all the delegates.
 As indigenous Australian women, we shared a common spiritual knowledge and a history of ancient traditions with many of the people we met.
 The festival was the most enriching experience we have had in a long time.
-It fed our spirits, educated our minds, connected our histories, bringing unity to indigenous people and affirming the special place and spirituality of indigenous people in the contemporary world.
+It fed our spirits, educated our minds, connected our histories, and brought unity to indigenous people, affirming the special place and spirituality of indigenous peoples in the contemporary world.
 We definitely want to come back next year, and we will bring a larger delegation to perform a full bungul or corroboree.
-In this dance ceremony our people tell the ancient Dreamtime stories through dance, music, costumes, cultural ornaments and body paint.
-We look forward to sharing and explaining our sacred rituals and the meaning behind our ceremonial ornaments with everyone.
-I am excited about that.”
+In this dance ceremony, our people tell the ancient Dreamtime stories through dance, music, costumes, cultural ornaments and body paint.

 Art performance at Karangasem World Cultural Village Festival.